 Yes, replace melted butter with melted coconut oil or olive oil.
 You can use dairy-free spread in the frosting instead of butter.

-If you are looking for a keto birthday cake, I listed some of my most popular low-carb cake recipes for you to try.
+If you are looking for a healthy birthday cake, I listed some of my most popular cake recipes for you to try.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.